 5. Nuvola

 Nuvola is a great option if you don’t or can’t use Spotify.
-It’s not a music streaming service itself but it is a music player that allows you to stream music from several different streaming services.
-As it stands now Nuvola supports 25 music streaming services including Google Play Music, Spotify, YouTube, YouTube Music, Amazon Music, Pandora SoundCloud, and more.
+It’s not a music streaming service but a music player that allows you to stream music from several different streaming services.
+Nuvola supports 25 music streaming services including Google Play Music, Spotify, YouTube, YouTube Music, Amazon Music, Pandora SoundCloud, and more.
 Nuvola makes use of Flatpak so you’ll need to install that first.
 The download page does a good job of explaining how to get things up and ready.

 It’s time to wind up the list of the best music players available for Ubuntu users.
-If you are still not happy with the above apps, you should also check out the Lollypop music player for Ubuntu.
+If you are still unhappy with the above apps, you should also check out the Lollypop music player for Ubuntu.